tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Precomputation

+- Precomputing and storing costs between verticies and other short routes

+#### L

 - Precomputing and storing optimal pathes between landmarks